-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 buildFerociousCats({ list: '', delimiter: pipeDelimiter }, 'Panther', getJaguar);

 The callbacks get swapped.
 As long as contracts get fulfilled, implementation details are irrelevant.
-One can change the behavior with ease.
+We can change the behavior with ease.
 The callback, which is now a dependency, gets inverted into a high-level contract.
 This idea takes what we already know about callbacks and raises it to a new level.
-By reducing callbacks into contracts, it lifts up abstractions and decouples software modules.
+Reducing callbacks into contracts lifts up abstractions and decouples software modules.

-What is so radical is that from independent modules naturally flow unit tests.
+What’s so radical here is that unit tests naturally flow from independent modules.
 The

 delimiter contract is a pure function.
-This means, given a number of inputs, one gets the same output every single time.
+This means that, given a number of inputs, we get the same output every single time.
 This level of testability adds confidence that the solution will work.
 After all, modular independence grants the right to self-assess.

-An effective unit test around the pipe delimiter could look something like this:
+An effective unit test around the pipe delimiter might look something like this:

 describe('A pipe delimiter', function () {